eathtespagheti/ocm-code-challenge/README.md

 Some features don't work, one of them it's using [scrapy args](src/federica_crawler/apps/crawler/README.md#arguments) from within the django webforms, it's a django related issue since they work fine from commandline

 As I've mentioned in the [Django README](src/federica_crawler/README.md#course), teachers should be a ManyToMany field, but I didn't had enough time to implement that

+### This it's not production ready

+Before hitting production this webapp needs at least a separate server for serving static files and a dedicated db.
+Would be nice to add also some way to update scraped data and not just a delete and redownload approach like now.